aldocd4/decs/README.md

 This project is no longer maintened here.
-Please check https://github.com/evael-dev/evael-ecs/ for the update version of this project.
+Please check https://github.com/evael-dev/evael-ecs/ for the updated version of this project.

 decs
 ===========